Think you know everything there is to know about SaaS sales?

 Because prospects are used to doing their pwn research, they also want to try your product for themselves and early in the process.
 They shouldn’t have to wait until the demo stage to understand how your product can help.

-By using an interactive demo tool like Walnut you can create customizable demos in minutes that can be adapted to respond to each customer’s needs, allowing you to provide a better sales experience.
+By using interactive product demo software like Walnut you can create customizable demos in minutes that can be adapted to respond to each customer’s needs, allowing you to provide a better sales experience.

 As a bonus, you can also use the built-in demo analytics to understand how your customer interacted with the demo, what features piqued their interest, and who from their team looked through the product.